dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

      Thereafter, the next transmission by p will carry the new view number as indication of voting for the view(r) proposal.

 4. <b>Committing. </b>
-   A commit of a leader proposal at view(r) with its causal predecessors happens if the DAG maintains the following three conditions:
+   A commit of a leader proposal at view(r) happens if the DAG maintains the following three conditions:
      (i) A first view(r) message from leader(r), denoted proposal(r), exists.
      (ii) proposal(r).predecessors refers to either 2F+1 view(r-1) messages or 2F+1 view(-(r-1)) messages (or r=1).
      (iii) First view(r) messages from 2F+1 parties p exist, each having predecessors referring to proposal(r).

    Upon a commit of proposal(r), a party disarms the view(r) timer.

+   4.1. <b>Ordering. </b>

+   When `proposal(r)` commits, its causal predecessors which succeed the latest possibly committed proposal are appended to the totally ordered sequence of committed messages.
+   Most precisely, let `r' < r` be the highest index such that `proposal(r')` has F+1 votes among the causal predecessors of `proposal(r)`.
+   First, `proposal(r')` is (recursively) appended to the committed sequence of messages.
+   Then, all causal predecessors of `proposal(r)` which have not been committed already are appended to the sequence.

 5. <b>Expiring the view timer.</b>
    If the view(r) timer expires, a party invokes setInfo(-r).